Nonequilibrium noise as a probe of pair-tunneling transport in the BCS--BEC Crossover: Abstract

 \section{Abstract}

-We theoretically propose a method to identify the tunneling current carrier in interacting fermions from nonequilibrium noise in the Bardeen-Cooper-Schrieffer to Bose--Einstein condensate crossover.
+The detection of elementary carriers in transport phenomena is one of the most important keys to understand non-trivial properties of strongly-correlated quantum matter.
+Here we propose a method to identify the tunneling current carrier in strongly interacting fermions from nonequilibrium noise in the Bardeen-Cooper-Schrieffer to Bose--Einstein condensate crossover.
 The noise-to-current ratio, the Fano factor, can be a crucial probe for the current carrier.
 Bringing strongly-correlated fermions into contact with a dilute reservoir produces a tunneling current in between.
-The associated Fano factor increases from one to two as the interaction becomes stronger, reflecting the formation of the preformed Cooper pairs or bound molecules.
+The associated Fano factor increases from one to two as the interaction becomes stronger, reflecting the fact that the dominant conduction channel changes from the quasiparticle tunneling to the pair tunneling.

-{\it Introduction---} Transport phenomena have contributed to the development of the fundamental physics in previous centuries.
+Transport phenomena have contributed to the development of the fundamental physics in previous centuries.
 Various unconventional phenomena such as superfluidity and superconductivity were observed using transport measurements.
 However, clarifying the microscopic mechanism of the transport phenomena in strongly-correlated systems remains challenging because of their complexities such as strong interactions, lattice geometries, as well as multiple degrees of freedom.